liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. regime change
 1. the song is really contagious; the song is really catchy
 1. my wage is going backward; my wage is going down
-1. Explain the design of the scheduler of morsel-driven execution engine
 1. How many Garbage Collection Algorithms and Garbage Collectors are there?
 1. Explain the concept of happens-before relationships
 1. Explain the concept of design patterns